DrummerViking/tools/Replace-RoomsInMeetings/readme.md

 ```powershell
 PS C:\> .\Replace-RoomsInMeetings.ps1 -RoomsCSVFilePath C:\Temp\RoomsMappingFile.csv
 ```
-In this example the script read the Rooms mapping file from "C:\Temp\RoomsMappingFile.csv".
+In this example the script reads the Rooms mapping file from "C:\Temp\RoomsMappingFile.csv".
 Then will pop-up and prompt for the CSV file for the users where to replace the rooms.
 the script will look for meeting items since the current day and 1 year forward.